STAT545-UBC-hw-2018-19/hw01-rasiimwe/README.md

 3. *Single cell genomics of cancer*
 4. *Selection and drug response*
   * *Why do some patients respond to treatment and others dont?* ~~:wonder:~~ :thinking:
-    * Well, we all have different genetic makeups but thanks to Next Generation Sequencing, we are begining to understand diseases more and find drugable targets for non responsive patients
+    + Well, we all have different genetic makeups but thanks to Next Generation Sequencing, we are begining to understand diseases more and find drugable targets for non responsive patients
+    - The tumor-micro environemts differ and also have a large bearing on tumor evolution
 5. *Mutational signatures in DNA repair deficient cancers*

 In line code: `4^3 = 64`